-Parents with a complaint about their child's medical condition should discuss these directly with Mrs N Earl (Shenley Brook End)/ Miss S Winkfield (The Hazeley Academy) in the first instance.
+Parents with a complaint about their child's medical condition should discuss these directly with Mrs N Earl (Shenley Brook End)/ Miss S Winkfield (The Hazeley Academy)/the front office in the first instance.
 If the matter cannot be resolved, parents/carers will be directed to the school's complaints procedure.